saifabdullahhadi/warehouse-client/README.md

 ## Tech Stack

-**Client:** HTML,CSS,Bootstrap,JavaScript,React
+**Client:** HTML,CSS,Bootstrap,JavaScript,React,Authentication

 ## Feedback

-If you have any feedback, please reach out to us at shahnewajnomi@gmail.com
+If you have any feedback, please reach out to me at shahnewajnomi@gmail.com